ithombs/LibraryAssessment/README.md

 <br/><br/>

 ## Backend - ASP.NET Core 8 Web API
 Also nothing unusual to point out in regards to running the backend ASP.NET project.
+I omitted the repository/service paradigm for BookReviews in favor of time.